pakesson/tt_simon_spi/docs/info.md

 ## How It Works

 ### Overview
 SIMON supports multiple variants and parameter sets based on word size (n), which determines the overall block size (2n).
-The key size is a multiple of n by m=2, 3 or 4.
+The key size is `m*n` bits, where `m` is 2, 3, or 4.

 SIMON64/128 uses 32-bit words (`n=32`), 64-bit blocks (`2n=64`), and a 128-bit key (`m=4`) with 44 rounds.